odino/odino.github.com/source/_posts/2012-08-19-human-readable-user-agents-for-javascript-error-reporting.markdown

 <!-- more -->

+## User agents, the gotchas

-With JavaScript, it's pretty easy to detect the user agent from a client (you just need to access `navigator.userAgent`), the problem is that user agents are one of the most incredible *gotchas* in web development.
+With JavaScript, it's pretty easy to detect the user agent from a client ( you just need to access `navigator.userAgent`), the problem is that user agents are one of the most incredible *gotchas* in web development.